Man behind Netflix’s ‘A California Christmas’ is back in Petaluma filming another movie

 Hermann Sons Hall on Western Avenue was the backdrop for a scene last week in a soup kitchen featuring Swickard playing the Virgin Mary in a Nativity scene, the Argus-Courier reported.

-Over the weekend, there were also scenes shot at Keller Street CoWork and on city streets
+Over the weekend, scenes were shot at Keller Street CoWork and on city streets.

 Afshar told the Argus-Courier he'll be making another Christmas movie later this year which will also be filmed in Petaluma.